-Our Vicodin addiction rehab program in San Antonio, TX, treats patients who are suffering from the long-term effects of Vicodin abuse.
-Vicodin is an opioid painkiller.
+Our Vicodin addiction treatment program in San Antonio, TX, treats patients suffering from the long-term effects of Vicodin abuse.
+As you probably know, Vicodin is an opioid painkiller.
 Opioids produce morphine-like effects and are primarily used for pain relief, including anesthesia.
 Vicodin combines a narcotic pain reliever (hydrocodone) with acetaminophen, a non-opioid pain reliever available over the counter.

-Physicians prescribe Vicodin to treat moderate or severe pain, which during the normal healing process after injury or surgery will go away.
+Physicians prescribe Vicodin to treat moderate or severe pain, which will go away during the normal healing process after injury or surgery.
 Although Vicodin can help pain sufferers, it can also lead to addiction.
-Suddenly stopping, especially after prolonged use or with higher doses, can cause unpleasant opioid withdrawal symptoms.
+Suddenly stopping, especially after prolonged use or higher doses, can cause unpleasant opioid withdrawal symptoms.

 Vicodin Short-Term Effects